The Colour in Anything: Critical reception

-Upon its release, The Colour in Anything received generally favourable reviews from critics.
+Upon its release, The Colour in Anything received acclaim from critics.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 28 reviews, which indicates "generally favorable" reception.
 In a review for Pitchfork, Kevin Lozano wrote that Blake's music is "unparalleled, spacious, and impossibly textured."
 He goes on to write that "At the end of the day Blake just wants to prioritize happiness and self-knowledge above all else.
 It’s a thoroughly unhip statement that makes you believe smiling, even if it hurts, is the coolest possible thing in the world you can do."
 The Guardian wrote that "The Colour in Anything reaffirms that he stands apart from his new peers.
 His music is not nice; the production frequently evokes a disturbed mind, and over it he speaks of profound alienation."

 In a lukewarm review for The New York Times, Ben Ratliff opined that the album "grows self-pitying, almost maudlin, in ways Blake has managed to avoid in the past simply by using more elusive lyrical metaphors."
 Resident Advisor noted that the production was "a notch above" Blake's previous work, making special mention of the tracks "Points" and "Modern Soul," but notes that the album grows "tiresome" through its midsection, and likens it to a "funeral procession."
 Some critics criticized the album's length, pointing to some tracks that could be cut for time.
 PopMatters compared Blake to rapper Drake, stating that "like Drake, he had it in him to release a great album here.
 He just chose not to," while describing much of the album as "colorless and tedious, with Blake’s typical lugubriousness added in."

 British mastering engineer Ian Shepherd praised the album's sound, declaring that "It has depth, it has weight, it has space [...]
 That’s the dynamics, doing what they’re meant to do, in music – giving you goosebumps.
 Of course it’s a superb vocal performance too, that goes without saying – but trust me, it wouldn’t have anything like the impact if it was crushed and distorted the way so many recent releases are.
 And unlike those releases, where I inevitably turn them down lower and lower over time, exhausted by the constant maxed-out wall-of-sound, listening to this album loud feels great – and I want to keep listening."